 You have to identify those attractive phrases that can be transformed into quotes in your posts and with the help of some online tools, create catchy tweetable quotes.

-More tweets from your posts mean more exposure to your content and will result in more followers and visits to your site.
+More tweets or Twitter threads from your posts mean more exposure to your content and will result in more followers and visits to your site.